The Clean Power Plan: A Climate Game Changer

 Targets differ across states because of each state’s unique mix of electricity-generation resources—and also because of technological feasibilities, costs, and emissions reduction potentials of each building block, all of which vary across the country.
 States are free to combine any of these building blocks in a flexible manner to meet their targets.
 Additionally, states can also join together in multi-state or regional compacts to find the lowest cost options for reducing their carbon emissions.

-The EPA is accepting public comments on the draft Clean Power Plan until December 1, 2014.
-The standards are scheduled to be finalized by June 1, 2015.
+The EPA accepted public comments on the draft Clean Power Plan until December 1, 2014.
+The standards are scheduled to be finalized in mid-summer, 2015.

 An unprecedented opportunity to accelerate the growth of renewable energy